 Bachata was created in the Dominican Republic and is characterized as being slower than merengue, with more accentuated hip movements.

-This is a romantic, sensual, and rhythmic dance that is currently divided into two styles: slightly slower or more aerobic.
+This romantic, sensual, rhythmic dance is currently divided into two styles: slightly slower or more aerobic.

-This fun dance exercises the hips, legs, and torso.
-That’s why, when done regularly and appropriately, you can achieve the following benefits:
+It’s a lot of fun and helps exercise the hips, legs, and torso.
+So, if you do it regularly and properly, you can get some of the following benefits:

 - Burning up to 350 calories per hour.

-- Toning and molding your legs and glutes.
+- Toning and shaping your legs and glutes.